ValueInMotion/value-in-motion-agent/README.md

 # I. High-Level Vision (The "Why")

 ## 1. Value-in-Motion™: The Agentic Customer Success Operating System
-**Value-in-Motion™** is an event-driven, AI-augmented architecture that transforms Customer Success from a reactive support function into a scalable revenue engine.
-It operationalizes the "Agentic CS" model to automate **80% of administrative overhead** while driving Net Revenue Retention (NRR).
+**Value-in-Motion™** is an event-driven, autonomous architecture that transforms Customer Success from a reactive support function into a scalable revenue engine

+Unlike traditional "human-in-the-loop" automation (which simply fires linear tasks), this system utilizes **Autonomous Agentic Orchestration** (Stateful Graphs).
+It maintains the "state" of every customer account, actively reasoning through risks, gating progress based on data readiness, and looping until success criteria are met.
 ---

 ## 2. The Philosophy: Engineering Revenue